Raising children who can think for themselves is important. Learn effective strategies to raise a child who can think critically.

 He had been playing with a drawing tool—a spirograph set—but at one point, I heard heavy sighs and mutterings under his breath.
 I chimed in with, “What’s up?”

 “I can’t put these two pieces together,” he admitted.
 “I’m trying to make a design but they don’t fit.”

 “Oh yeah, that looks tricky.
 Here—let me show you how to do it,” I offered.

 And right away he responded, “No!
 Thanks, but I don’t want you to help.”

-But we also undermine their abilities and desire to think for themselves when we step in too often and too soon.
-The difficulty doesn’t have to be an obstacle we should resolve for them as quickly as possible.
-Instead, we can see it as a chance for them to think for themselves, even at a young age.
+We mean well.
+We assume we’re doing our job as parents when we help our kids solve problems and save them from challenging emotions.
+But we undermine their abilities when we step in too often and too soon.
+Instead, we should see these difficulties as a chance for them to think for themselves, even at a young age.

-But do that often enough and we don’t allow them to come up with their own solutions and hypotheses.
-After all, that’s what we want—for them to think for themselves, even without our help.
-And sure, we can guide them to a solution, but not to the point where we provide all the answers.
+The ultimate goal is for our kids to be able to think for themselves, even without our help.
+Sure, we can guide them along the way, but not to the point where we provide all the answers.

 I tried this approach when my twins were fighting.
 One of them approached me complaining about his brother.